-If you've just activated PieSync or updated your configuration and see the icon load with text that says PieSync is scanning through your apps, telling you to "Grab a coffe while you wait," this means that PieSync is scanning every single one of your contacts in both applications - even if you're only choosing to just sync a subset!
+If you've just activated PieSync or updated your configuration and see the icon load with text that says PieSync is scanning through your apps, telling you to "Grab a coffee while you wait," then this means that PieSync is scanning every single one of your contacts in both applications.
+This is true even if you're just syncing a subset.

 What types of syncs does PieSync run?

-There are two types of syncs that PieSync runs--initial syncs and incremental syncs.
+There are two types of syncs that PieSync runs--initial syncs and continuous syncs.

 An initial sync is the state of a connection when:

 - It has been activated for the very first time or

 - There's been a reconfiguration and you click "Save and Resume Syncing" at the bottom of your configuration page.

 During an initial sync, PieSync runs through all of the contacts in both apps.
 This takes longer to do than a continuous sync, which we speak to further below.
 For every single contact record in an initial sync, PieSync runs the "operation" you have in place.

 Running the "operation" means that PieSync compares each contact against the combination of all of your Connection Rules, Connection Settings, and Field Mappings to see which ones meet the criteria in your configuration.

 The larger your database, the longer the initial sync might take.